 - generic thank you letter

-- sample of general thank you appreciation messages
+- in general thank you note for community

-- sample thank you letter for a general manger
+- sample thank you letter to military colonel